Hawai‘i Pregnancy Risk Assessment Monitoring System (PRAMS)

 HOW DOES PRAMS OPERATE?

-A PRAMS questionnaire is mailed to approximately 200 new mothers per month on all of the islands of Hawaii.
-The new moms are randomly selected from the birth certificates of recently born infants.
-The questionnaire includes questions that are asked by PRAMS programs in all states (core) as well as Hawai‘i-specific questions.
+The PRAMS questionnaire includes questions that are asked by PRAMS programs in all states (core) as well as Hawai‘i-specific questions.
 All questions were developed and researched by CDC to identify relevant topics and issues.
-The PRAMS questionnaire addresses priority maternal and child health issues such as unintended pregnancy, breastfeeding, smoking and alcohol use, insurance coverage, contraception use, post-partum depression and intimate partner violence.
-Hawaii-specific questions are selected by the PRAMS Program, in partnership with the Hawaii PRAMS Steering Committee, other Department of Health program staff, and local community stakeholders.
+The PRAMS questionnaire addresses priority maternal and child health issues such as unintended pregnancy, breastfeeding, smoking and alcohol use, insurance coverage, contraception use, postpartum depression and intimate partner violence.
+Hawai‘i-specific questions are selected by the PRAMS Program, in partnership with the Hawai‘i PRAMS Steering Committee, other Department of Health program staff, and local community stakeholders.

 County-specific trend reports are available online at the following links: